-The Steering Committee welcomes 48 select Ontario municipal and private practice planners and lawyers, as well as a few architects and others in the industry, to meet and share challenges and exchange ideas.
+The Steering Committee welcomes 48 select Ontario municipal and private practice planners and lawyers, as well as a few architects and other experts in the industry, to meet, share challenges, and exchange ideas.
 This 3rd Generation Forum is part of the Cambridge Forums ‘Land Use Planning’ series.
-It is geared towards practitioners who are emerging leaders in this field and have between 5-12 years of experience.
+It is geared towards practitioners who are emerging leaders in this field and have between 10-19 years of experience.

 Using candid, seminar-style discussion at this annual meeting, the group shares experiences from every perspective.
 Participants are able to engage in meaningful dialogue about the most pressing issues facing their clients and build valuable networks of like-minded peers.

 This elite group, comprised of experts in the field, personally nominates all invitees and develops the Agenda, which forms the basis of our discussions.

 Geoff is the Director of the Planning and Development Services Department.
 He provides overall leadership and innovative strategies to ensure that the management and delivery of services are aligned with the Town of Ajax strategic priorities in the areas of: planning policy development, development application evaluation and processing, transportation planning, economic development and tourism, engineering approval and building permit issuance and building inspection.
 Prior to his current position, he was the Manager of Planning and was the primary planning project coordinator for the Town of Ajax.
 In this capacity, he provided leadership and project direction on development review, policy planning, and heritage planning projects.
 With almost 20 years in planning, Geoff has also been a planner with the City of Pickering and Municipality of Clarington.

 Geoff has a Joint-Honours Degree in Geography and History from Trent University and an Honours Diploma (Municipal Planning & Development Technician) from Mohawk College.